 An indulgence was given for a certain act performed or a certain amount of money paid.
-You could make a pilgrimage to The Holy Land or Rome and receive one thousand or more years out of purgatory, the greater the offering or act the more years taken off.
+You could pilgrimage to The Holy Land or Rome and receive one thousand or more years out of purgatory, the greater the offering or act the more years taken off.

 A relic is a piece of something owned by a saint or Jesus himself.
-At the time many were selling pieces of the “true” cross, in fact so many people were selling these that the cross of Jesus must have been made out of an entire forest of wood.
-Actually pieces of the true cross are still available on E-Bay today.
+At the time many were selling pieces of the “true” cross, in fact, so many people were selling these that the cross of Jesus must have been made out of an entire forest of wood.
+Actually, pieces of the true cross are still available on eBay today.
 They range from $285.00 to $3200.00.
 There were also major discrepancies between the Bible and the practices of the Catholic Church.
 These became more and more apparent as Luther read more and more of The New Testament.

 Henry did not, at first, want a break from the Catholic Church.
-He was considered a defender of The Church, but he also knew what he wanted, and in the end made the church of England separate from the church of Rome, and made himself Ruler of the Church of England thereby allowing himself the divorce he desired.
+He was considered a defender of The Church, but he also knew what he wanted, and in the end, made the church of England separate from the church of Rome and made himself Ruler of the Church of England, thereby allowing himself the divorce he desired.

 What happened to More’s head is uncertain.
 We do know two things.
 More’s daughter’s married name was Roper.
 In 1824 a lead box was found in The Roper Family Vault at St. Dustan’s in Canterbury.
-In that box was a head which is presumed to be Thomas More’s the head was put on display in St. Dustan’s for a time and then returned to the family vault In 1978 the vault was opened again and the head still is there in its lead box.
-DNA testing was unavailable in 1978 so it would take another opening for final proof.
+In that box was a head that is presumed to be Thomas More’s the head was put on display in St. Dustan’s for a time and then returned to the family vault In 1978 the vault was opened again and the head still is there in its lead box.
+DNA testing was unavailable in 1978, so it would take another opening for final proof.
 Since his daughter is also in the crypt a DNA test is possible.
 More’s body is reportedly buried in The Tower Of London, but there are other claims to that sight as well.

 More’s writing, those pieces which still endure, are still considered relevant today.